 Staying Close While in Treatment

 One of the best ways to stay close to your children while in treatment is choosing a facility that allows periodic phone calls or Skype chats.
 If the treatment program is a long-term situation, in-person visits may also be allowed.
 Use any time you have with your children, whether by phone, letter or in person, to let them know how much you love them and how hard you are working to get better so you can come home.

 Ask them about what they are doing and show interest in the details so you can stay up to speed with their daily lives as much as possible.
 This will help you reconnect when your treatment program is over and you are back in their lives on a regular basis.
 But remember, children of addicted parents have their own trauma to deal with, so don’t push.
 With time and the right therapy and emotional support, your children can also find healing from what they have experienced as the child of an addicted individual.3

 Finding Help for Addiction

-If you or your son or daughter struggles with substance use, we are here for you.
-Call our toll-free helpline 24 hours a day to speak to an admission coordinator about available treatment options.
+If you have children and struggle with addiction, we are here for you.
+Call our helpline 24 hours a day to speak to an admissions coordinator about the best treatment options for you.

 1 Lipari, Rachel N., and Struther L. VanHorn.
 “Children Living with Parents Who Have a Substance Use Disorder.”
 SAMHSA – Substance Abuse and Mental Health Services Administration, 24 Apr.
 2017.

 2 “Effects of Parental Substance Abuse on Children and Families.”
 American Academy of Experts in Traumatic Stress, 14 Aug.
 2018.

 3 Sack, M.D.
 David.
 “How to Talk to a Child About a Parent’s Addiction.”
 The Huffington Post, TheHuffingtonPost.com.
 Accessed Aug.
 15, 2018.